Personal loans and car loans for college students with competitive rates.

 What types of loans does Boro offer?

-Boro offers personal loans and new and used car loans for college students.
+Boro offers personal loans, new and used car loans and auto loan refinancing for college students.
 International students on F-1, OPT, H-1B, J-1, L or O-1 visas are eligible, as well as US citizens and permanent residents.
 Here’s how they work in a nutshell.

 You can use your personal loan for just about any legitimate use, including paying for extra classes, buying a new laptop or miscellaneous living expenses.

 - Loan amounts. $1,000 to $3,000 in most states.
 Starting at $2,001 in Alabama.

 - Loan terms.
 1 year(s) to 3 year(s)

 - APR.
 Fixed rates from 15.9% (starting at).

 - State availability.
 Available in Alabama, Arizona, California, Florida, Illinois, Indiana, Iowa, Michigan, New Jersey, New York, Ohio, Utah, Washington and Wisconsin.